adriaanzon/vim-textobj-blade-directive/README.md

 License
 -------

-Copyright (c) Adriaan Zonnenberg.
+Copyright © Adriaan Zonnenberg.
 Distributed under the same terms as Vim itself.
 See `:help license`.